 In 2017, I co-founded this consulting firm with Dr. Marjorie A. Fonza-Thomason so that we could work intentionally on the projects and causes to which we are both committed.
 My mother, who is a retired nurse and naval captain, has now embraced her retirement permanently, but, as AM Consulting LLC, I continue to provide strategic and professional consulting services for educational institutions, community-based organizations, local planning commissions, developers, agencies, and professional boards.

 If you do not know this about me already, I am also a former United Methodist clergywoman.
 My journey as a local church minister/administrator officially started in 1996, when I became a candidate for ordained ministry in Illinois.
 As a pastor, I learned how to write and tell stories that were meaningful to the people who gathered every week at church for worship and for community-based activities and programs.
 In all, I served about six local congregations in the official role of a pastor for about seven years.
-A pastor is the senior or executive administrator for each congregation she serves.
-Before that, I worked in various health-related professions.
+I am very thankful for this part of my life: the memories of my experience and travels as a pastor are very special to me.

-Working for myself, via AM Consulting LLC, enables me to use my ability to write and to develop narratives with others.
-It is no secret that many of my previous employers sought me out for my writing.
-I wrote for them and with them across many professional landscapes.
-That I have written for others does not mean that I have not also written for myself.
-Recently, I heard someone say, “If you can write, you can change your life,” and that has been very true for me.
+Today, working as AM Consulting LLC enables me to use my talents to write and to develop narratives with others.
+Once, I heard someone say, “If you can write, you can change your life,” and that has been very true for me.
 I am the author of many writings and publications, and I have provided a list of selected writings in the “Learn More” tab on this website.

 I have been inspired by many people in life.
 Most of them have been women, authors, feminists, and artists, such as bell hooks and Dianne Reeves.
 Dianne Reeves is an extraordinary jazz vocalist who I tried to emulate in my early twenties.
 It was such a pleasure to meet her in person in Kansas City at the American Jazz Museum in 2017.
-The amazing writings of bell hooks and Alice Walker have been central to the development of what I call a womanist-feminist consciousness.
+The amazing writings of bell hooks, Alice Walker, and Octavia Butler have been central to the development of what I call a womanist-feminist consciousness.
 If you are not aware of what either of those terms mean, then I urge you to read more from these authors.
-And, of course, many of my own publications make mention of these terms and where they came from.
+And, of course, many of my own publications explore these terms and their origins.

-My primary way of working and serving others is through teaching and writing.
-I teach in the local Kansas City metropolitan area in public schools and, when invited, I teach and lecture at the university level.
-I find enjoyment in teaching children and adults, and often with a focus in subjects related to urban life issues.
-My teaching career started in 2001 in Illinois at a community college.
-At that time I was teaching developmental writing and religion courses, e.g., Old Testament and New Testament courses.
-In 2001, I was still a practicing Christian and a believer in gods.
-In theory, I am still very interested in religious schools and programs, but as an atheist.
-In practice, however, many traditional religious schools or programs have no interest in offering courses on atheism or secularism, which I think is quite unfortunate.
-As a instructor or presenter, I would probably find the most welcome at universities or institutions that have developed secular studies or humanist studies programs and coursework.
-Besides teaching formally in institutions, I also maintain a personal blog at https://www.annalisefonza.com.
-The writing that I post there is often about matters of race/racism, gender/sexism, and, I write about those matters as they relate to the day-to-day experiences and discourses that affect black women and black communities, in particular.
+My primary way of serving others is through teaching and writing.
+I teach in the local Kansas City metropolitan area in public schools and, when available and when needed.
+I also I teach at the post-secondary level at Cal Poly Pomona in the Department of Urban & Regional Planning and the Department if Ethnic & Women’s Studies.
+My teaching career officially started in 2001 in Illinois, at a community college.
+I started teaching developmental writing and religion courses, e.g., Old Testament and introductory courses on Eastern spiritual traditions or frameworks.
+At the time, I was still a practicing Christian and a believer in gods.
+I am still very interested in teaching courses that explore religious or secular frameworks, but as an atheist.
+In practice, however, many traditional religious institutions or seminaries, for example, have no interest in offering courses on atheism or secularism, which I think is quite unfortunate.
+I also maintain a personal blog at https://www.annalisefonza.com.
+The writing that I post there is often about matters of race/racism, gender/sexism, and, I write about those matters as they relate to the day-to-day experiences, events, and public discourses that affect black women and black communities, in particular.